megan07/bee-project/README.md

 - All python requirements should be committed to the repo so that a program like pip could be used to install all necessary modules in the environment.
 - Use of built in and popular python libraries is encouraged.
 - Efficiency of the program should be a concern.
 Include comments about how one could optimize the program further or how it is being optimized already.
 Optimizations could mean things like sorting a list to search through it faster and not making requests to resources more than necessary.
+- We'd also like to see frequent small Git commits with meaningful commit messages as opposed to a single large commit.